vhmth/Tock/README.md

 To wind a clock (set an interval or timeout), you need only follow two steps:

 1.)
-Include tock.js before calling anything on the global Tock object.
+Include tock.js (or tock.min.js) before calling anything on the global Tock object.

 2.)
 Call Tock.wind or Tock.windInterval.